spapas/spapas.github.io/content/openid-connect-tutorial.md

 The first step of the authentication flow is to generate an authentication url and redirect the user to that.
 This means that when the user tries to log in to your app (by clicking a button or visiting some url etc) your web application will redirect the user to the authentication url.

 The authentication url is the authorization endpoint of the authorization server with some parameters.
 The parameters are (see 3.1.2.1.
-Authentication Request of the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html)) for more info if you want:
+Authentication Request of the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html) for more info if you want):

 - `client_id`: The client id of your application.
 This will be used by the authorization server to identify your application
 - `response_type`: The response type, in our case it's `code`.
 There are various response types that can be used however `code` is the one that should be used to initiate the *Authorization Code Flow* which is used for server-side applications (there are two more flows described in the sections 3.2 and 3.3 but they aren't used for traditional web applications).